Compiled by the Road Trip Alberta team

 The Muttart Conservatory is open every day from 10 am until 5 pm, except on Wednesdays and Thursdays when it stays open until 9 pm.
 Wednesdays from 5 pm until 9 pm are for adults only.
 Make sure to check their website for any special events that may mean it is closed; for example, it is always closed on Christmas Day.

 The Muttart Conservatory is open all year round, even in winter, although some of the outdoor gardens are obviously seasonal due to snow.

 Tickets and Admission

 How much does it cost to go to the Muttart Conservatory?
-Thankfully, ticket prices to visit the conservatory are relatively affordable, especially if you consider buying an annual membership.
+Thankfully, ticket prices to visit the conservatory are relatively affordable, especially if you are considering buying an annual membership.
 You can buy tickets at the door or online.
 Admission prices for one visit to the Muttart Conservatory are currently as follows (in Canadian dollars):

-- Children under 2 years old: Free
+- Children under two years old: Free

 - Children aged 2-12: $7.75